Bayesian Active Learning in the Presence of Nuisance Parameters: DETAILS OF ILLUSTRATIVE EXAMPLES

-Using this method, the estimates of the ETIG and ETSIG corresponding to a given action $\x$ are computed as follows:

-Samples subscripted by $i$ and by $l$ are drawn from the variational prior $\hat{p}(\thetavar, \psivar)$ (in our implementation, these refer to the same reservoir of samples).
-Samples subscripted by $j$ are drawn from the conditional variational prior $\tilde{p}(\psivar \vert \thetavar_i)$, which can be found in analytical form by conditioning the multivariate normal on $\thetavar_i$.
-Although not shown explicitly in \Cref{eq:etig-hat} and \Cref{eq:etsig-hat}, each set of $M$ inner samples is constrained to include the corresponding sample $\left( \thetavar_i, \psivar_i \right)$ to avoid pathological behavior when a value $\y$ has positive probability in only a very small region of $\hat{P}_{\PsiRV \vert \thetavar_i}$ \citep{foster_unified_2020}.
+Samples of $\thetavar$ and $\psivar$ are drawn from the prior given above.
+Although not shown explicitly in \Cref{eq:etig-hat}, each set of $M$ inner samples is constrained to include the corresponding sample $\left( \thetavar^i, \psivar^i \right)$ to avoid pathological behavior when a value $\y$ has positive probability in only a very small region of $\prior{\PsiRV \vert \thetavar^i}$ \citep{foster_unified_2020}.
 We set $N$ to 10,000 and $M$ to 100 (reflecting results from \citet{rainforth_nesting_2018} that $M$ is optimally $\propto \sqrt{N}$).